At a Glance

 Joining as a Student Nurse (Soldier)

-We also train our own nurses.
 You will complete a three-year degree programme that will give you professional registration with the Nursing and Midwifery Council.
-You will be well supported by military and civilian University staff at the Defence School of Healthcare Education within Birmingham City University and will then be employed as a Registered Nurse by the Army.
+You will be supported by military and civilian University staff at the Defence School of Healthcare Education and will be employed as a Registered Nurse by the Army.
 After successful completion of your Student Nurse training, you will wear the rank of Acting Corporal.
-Your first unit will be a Joint Hospital Group, post-qualification rotation programme to allow you to develop in acute areas of practice.
+Your first unit will be a Joint Hospital Group, with a post-qualification rotation to develop in acute areas of practice.

 - Step 1 – You join the Army as a Soldier and complete Phase 1 Training prior to starting your university course.

-- Step 2 – Following university, you then complete a short Transition to Military Practice Course, after which you will be assigned to a Joint Hospital Group to begin life as an Army Nurse.
+- Step 2 – After university, you complete a Transition to Military Practice Course, then join a Joint Hospital Group to begin life as an Army Nurse.

 Join as a Student Nurse (Officer)

 If you are already in your student nurse training or soon to embark on your Adult Health training pathway with a guaranteed university place you could apply for an Army Nursing Bursary worth up to £42,000.
-This gives £5,000 for each year of training.
-On successful completion of your student nursing course and successfully finishing officer training, you will be given a lump sum of £27,000.
-You will then enter the Army as a Registered Nurse and be assigned to a Joint Hospital Group unit where you will continue to learn and develop your skills.
+This provides £5,000 per year of training.
+On successful completion of your student nursing course and officer training, you will be commissioned as a Registered Nurse and assigned to a Joint Hospital Group unit to continue development.

 Qualifications You Could Get After Training

-You\’ll be on an annual salary of £33,183 during your training at the Royal Military Academy Sandhurst, before commissioning on a minimum of £35,744 a year, depending on your experience.
+Adult Nurse Officer You’ll have an annual salary of £34,676 during training at the Royal Military Academy Sandhurst, commissioning at £41,456+ depending on experience.

 How to Apply

-If you\’ve got your qualifications, then apply online.
-Your application will be passed to our specialist team, who will help guide you through the process towards joining in this role.
-You\’ll need to pass a specialist skills interview to check that your skills are in line with our needs. #J-18808-Ljbffr
+If you have qualifications, apply online.
+Your application will be passed to our specialist team who will guide you through the process toward joining in this role.
+You will need to pass a specialist skills interview to ensure your skills match our needs.

 Nurse employer: TargetJobs UK